AdmiralLvtzov/TritaniumCraft/README.txt

 Materials for wrapping Uni-Tritanium. ✓     Involving: Cluster of Coals, Lattice Coat Wrapping of Tritanium and Uni-Tritanium. ✓  Involving: Corundum Tritanium, Antistatic Uni-Tritanium, Block of Corundum Tritanium, Antistatic Uni-Tritanium Nugget, Block of Antistatic Uni-Tritanium
 Substitutions for vanilla materials. ✓      Involving: Several JSON tags and overrides of many vanilla recipes.
-Interactions related to Beacon. ◯           Involving: Set tags related to the Beacon for items and blocks and modify the GUI of the Beacon.
+Interactions of above items. ◯              Involving: Interactions related to the Beacon and the Composter.

 Guidance Brochure. ✕    Involving: Geological Notes of When